Understanding the concept of the mitzvos, time- bound and the need to perform them on a particular date on the Jewish calendar or at a specific time.

 "This is My covenant, which you shall observe between Me and between you and between your seed after you, that every male among you be circumcised.
 And you shall circumcise the flesh of your foreskin, and it shall be as the sign of a covenant between Me and between you.
 And at the age of eight days, every male shall be circumcised to you throughout your generations, one that is born in the house, or one that is purchased with money, from any foreigner, who is not of your seed.
 Those born in the house and those purchased for money shall be circumcised, and My covenant shall be in your flesh as an everlasting covenant.
 And an uncircumcised male, who will not circumcise the flesh of his foreskin-that soul will be cut off from its people; he has broken My covenant." - Bereshis 17 : 10 -14

 The bris is performed by a Mohel in only a few seconds.
 The baby may cry, but not for long.
-A bris is a holy moment, and therefore we don't invite people, but notify people that there is a bris.
+A bris is a holy moment, and therefore we don't invite people, but notify them that there is a bris.
 This is the most significant part of a Jewish boy's life and represent the essence of who a Jew is.

-Jewish Law strickly governs the procedural method of a bris, it is prohibited to use a clamp.
+Jewish Law strickly governs the procedural method of a bris; it is prohibited to use a clamp.
 The ritual bris is performed by a qualified Mohel in the presence of the parents and family, and using a swift and almost painless method.

 Many urologist and surgeons consider the tradional method of the bris having excelent results and low complications.